FRCE hosts F-35 sustainment leader

+MARINE CORPS AIR STATION CHERRY POINT, N.C. -- Fleet Readiness Center East (FRCE) recently hosted the military official responsible for F-35 sustainment logistics and engineering efforts for the fifth-generation fighter aircraft.

-Maj.
-Gen. Donald K. Carpenter, right, Director of the F-35 Joint Strike Fighter Program Office’s Lightning Sustainment Center, right, discusses F-35 air vehicle modification operations with Brent Ward, left, F-35 Airframe Shop supervisor at Fleet Readiness Center East (FRCE) and Rusty McCoy, F-35 Sheet Metal Shop supervisor.
-Carpenter visited FRCE Jan.
+Air Force Maj.
+General Donald K. Carpenter, director of the Lightning Sustainment Center for the F-35 Joint Strike Fighter Program Office, visited FRCE Jan.
 24 in order to tour the depot’s F-35 components and air vehicle modification lines and familiarize himself with depot operations that support the F-35’s mission readiness.
+The engagement allowed FRCE to provide Carpenter with updates on current and future F-35 sustainment initiatives at the depot, including component capabilities development and planned facilities and infrastructure expansion, said FRCE Commanding Officer Capt.
+James M. Belmont.

+“As the role of the F-35 continues to expand in the national defense, so does our support of the platform,” Belmont explained.
+“Our skilled artisans, engineers and logisticians are able to provide the nation’s warfighters with the services they need, when and where they need them, and that ability only grows with every new F-35 related capability and facility established at our depot.

+“It’s exciting to have the opportunity to show Major General Carpenter just how far we’ve come since the inception of the F-35 program at FRC East, and provide him with a road map of where we’re headed in the future,” Belmont continued.
+“The work we do at FRC East is critical to the F-35 platform, and I’m proud to provide the major general with a first-hand look at how our team’s sustainment efforts enable mission readiness.”

 |Date Taken: